netdata/netdata/README.md

 2. On your web page, you add a few javascript lines and a DIV for every graph you need.
 Your browser will hit the web server to fetch the JSON data and refresh the graphs.

-3. Graphs are generated using Google Charts API - they are pretty eye candy!
+3. Graphs are generated using Google Charts API.